Sony DCR-TRV900

-The Sony DCR-TRV900 was a DV tape camcorder released by Sony in 1998, with an MSRP of USD $2699.
+The Sony DCR-TRV900 was a standard definition 3CCD DV tape camcorder released by Sony in 1998, with an MSRP of US$2699.
 It was intended as a high-end consumer camera, more portable and less expensive than the top-of-the-line DCR-VX1000.
 In 2002, Sony replaced the TRV900 with the somewhat less well-received DCR-TRV950.

-The camcorder had three 1/4-inch CCDs, which provided an exceptionally high-quality video image for a handheld camcorder of the period.
-It also had a 3.5-inch LCD screen, a color viewfinder, a 12x optical zoom, a 48x digital zoom, and a manual focus ring.
+The camcorder had three -inch CCDs, which provided an exceptionally high-quality video image for a handheld camcorder of the period.
+It also had a 3.5-inch LCD screen, a color viewfinder, a 12× optical zoom, a 48× digital zoom, and a manual focus ring.
 The camcorder included a FireWire port for transferring video to a computer.

 At the time, Sony had a pattern of releasing "professional" upgraded versions of their most popular consumer cameras, with the same chassis shape but made from more durable materials and in a darker color.
 Extra features included XLR inputs and the ability to record in the higher-grade DVCAM format.
 The TRV900's pro equivalent was the DSR-PD100, released in 2000; the TRV950's was the DSR-PDX10.